Phenyo28/RBN-Health-Monitoring-Device-project-3-PD/README.md

 - Designed for everyday use in healthcare or home settings
 ---
 ## Schematic Design.
 I created  the schematic design of this project using draw.io.
-I started by mapping out all the components, including the ESP32 microcontroller, pulse sensor, and temperature sensor, switch, LCD, and battery, then arranged them to make connections.
+I started by mapping out all the components, including the ESP32 microcontroller, pulse sensor, temperature sensor, switch, LCD, and a 9v battery, then arranged them to make connections.
 This schematic helped plan the physical wiring, guided the coding process, and ensured that the system could reliably collect and transmit data.

 This is how it turnt out:
 <img width="1117" height="620" alt="Screenshot 2025-09-06 192206" src="https://github.com/user-attachments/assets/9bfbd855-af8f-4252-8542-5281151fc399" />